sfmb-mx/RepData_PeerAssessment1/reports/PA1_template.md

 }
 ```

-4. Make an histogram of the total number of steps taken each day and
-calculate and report the **mean** and **median** total number of
-steps taken per day.
-Do these values differ from the estimates from
-the first part of the assignment?
-What is the impact of imputing
-missing data on the estimates of the total daily number of steps?

 The histogram si showed below, now with the mean and
 median.
-Calculating the number of steps per date:
+Calculating the number of steps per date

 ```r